Euro zone grows less than expected in second quarter

 Earlier on Friday, the German economy, the currency bloc's largest, was shown to have grown by 0.4 percent quarter on quarter, an improvement from the first quarter but still below expectations.

-Data from neighbouring France also missed expectations, as GDP growth there stalled in second quarter.
+Data from neighboring France also missed expectations, as GDP growth there stalled in second quarter.

 Italian GDP growth also missed forecasts.